andrasmaroy/dotfiles/README.md

 pipenv install ansible
 ```

-This assumes Python is installed, and submodules are up to date, for mroe details see [bootstrap.sh](bootstrap.sh).
+This assumes Python is installed, and submodules are up to date, for more details see [bootstrap.sh](bootstrap.sh).

 Afterwards to apply:
 ```bash